ArdaCraft/AC-Resourcepack/README.md

 # Ardacraft-Resourcepack
-The resource pack used for the Ardacraft server
+The resource pack used for the ArdaCraft server